turbot/steampipe-plugin-alicloud/docs/tables/alicloud_rds_instance_metric_connection_daily.md

 Alicloud Monitoring metrics provide data about the performance of your systems.
 The `alicloud_rds_instance_metric_connection_daily` table provides metric statistics at 24 hour intervals for the most recent 90 days.

+Note: If the instance is not older than one day then we will not get any metric statistices.
 ## Examples

 ### Basic info